Bag Security: Theft Prevention w/ a Lock + Cable

 (3) Room Door lock: Lock your room door before you leave for a long period of time.
 You can use a chain + luggage lock to lock it from the outside.
 This is to prevent anyone with a spare key to come inside, if you have that concern.
 Some doors don’t lock well, and have play in the latch that can easily be popped open without a key.
 This might be overkill for most situations, but if you are leaving for an extended period of time then consider using this method.

-Small Metal Chain (as in above pic) : We recommend this chain over the big chain.
+Small Metal Chain (see below pic) : We recommend this chain over the big chain.
 Your small (nomal-sized) luggage lock will fit through the chain links (confirm before buying).
 Even more importantly, the metal chain is small enough to thread through small door lock holes mounted on a door frame.
 These are sold at big-box hardware stores, in which they will cut them to whatever size you want.
 A length of 2 feet long (0.70 meters) is the perfect length in our experience.
 It is very strong and you cannot break it – very secure.
 And the cost is not expensive.

-Big Metal Chain (as in above pic) : Your luggage lock will also fit through the chain links of this chain.
+Big Metal Chain (see below pic) : Your luggage lock will also fit through the chain links of this chain.
 The big issue with this is that there is more play due to the larger chain link size.
 It is harder to pull it tight – there will be some wiggle room that is not desired when locking the handle of a closet door, for example.
 Having wiggle room will allow the door to be pulled open enough to reach inside – not good.

 Hotel And Hostel Lockers & Security